Update: Here's the latest version of this library: Arduino Nano Library for Proteus(V3.0).

 Comparison with Old Proteus Library (V2.0 vs V1.0)

-You can see in the above figure, V2 board is more compact and small-sized as compared to the V1 board.
+- You can see in the above figure, the V2 board is more compact and small as compared to the V1 board.

 Arduino Nano LCD Interfacing

-Data pins of LCD are attached with 8,9,10 & 11 pins of Arduino Nano, while 12 & 13 Pins of Arduino board are attached to Enable & Reset of LCD.
+- Data pins of LCD are attached with 8,9,10 & 11 pins of Arduino Nano, while 12 & 13 Pins of Arduino board are attached to Enable and reset of LCD.

-Next, copy these files from “Proteus Library Files” (Folder) and place them to the Library folder of Proteus software.
+- Next, copy these files from the “Proteus Library Files” (Folder) and place them in the Library folder of Proteus software.